 What you eat affects your ability to store and retrieve information.
 It is extremely important to have an anti-inflammatory diet that allows the brain to heal, by eliminating refined sugar, corn syrup, and any grains that can be fermented or distilled.
 An increase of Omega 3 is beneficial, and vegetables rich in antioxidants help improve your memory.
 Coconut, olive oil, and avocado are good sources of fats that help the brain enhance your storage and retrieval capabilities.
 Drinking water helps the brain too.

 It is also imperative that you get restorative sleep.
-This can be alerted because of your Concussion, which then directly affects your memory.
+This can be altered because of your Concussion, which then directly affects your memory.
 Working with a Speech/Language Pathologist (SLP) can help you learn new methods of storing and retrieving information.
 Amy Karas, who is on our team of Brain Health Experts, specializes in brain injury and is trained in remediating cognitive and memory issues.
 Impaired short-term memory function may respond to treatment with certain medications, including Methylphenidate (Ritalin), a stimulant that can be helpful for attention disorders, and Amantadine (Symmetrel), a drug that affects the action of neurotransmitters, and is sometimes used to treat Parkinson’s disease.
 These medications have side effects, but if they are effective, the benefits may outweigh the disadvantages.

 Rehabilitation centers often offer programs to help you manage memory problems.
 One approach is to help you reacquire or improve lost skills through training.
 Another approach is compensatory intervention, which teaches you alternative ways to accomplish specific tasks or behaviors.
 You are taught how to use your present skills and your innate learning style to recall information.
 Internal cues such as sensations and thoughts, as well as external cues like color or sound, may be used.
 The Brain Injury Association can refer you to a center in your area that provides compensatory memory training.